PicoCreator/Not-DnD-5thSRD/docs/gamemaster_rules/magic_items/cloak_of_elvenkind.md

-Name: Cloak of Elvenkind
+Name: Cloak of the Wise
 Type: Item

-# Cloak of Elvenkind
+# Cloak of the Wise
-_A wondrous item of uncommon rarity, requiring attunement_
+_Wondrous item, uncommon (requires attunement)_

-When donning this cloak and raising its hood, one's Wisdom (Perception) checks are hindered, while Dexterity (Stealth) checks are bolstered, as the cloak's hue shifts to blend in with its surroundings.
+Whilst wearing this cloak with its hood up, Wisdom (Perception) checks made to detect you have disadvantage, and you have advantage on Dexterity (Stealth) checks made to conceal yourself, as the cloak's hue shifts to blend in with your surroundings.
 To raise or lower the hood requires an action.